-To learn more about Phoenix, check out our introduction to Elixir.
+To learn more about Phoenix, check out our introduction.

 Elixir has its own open-source alternative to Google Analytics.
 Plausible Analytics is a lightweight analytics tool that can run without cookies.
 If you want to switch your analytics to something simpler and more privacy-oriented, this is a nice choice.